Charlie Elliott Wildlife Center

 ACE (Adventures in Conservation Education) Overnight Camp (6th-8th grade): ACE is a unique workshop/camp for middle school students focusing on wildlife conservation.
 Participants will spend five days immersed in Georgia wildlife via hands-on activities and day trips including birding in Piedmont National Wildlife Refuge, canoeing in Bond Swamp, mist netting bats at Oconee National Forest, and exploring bogs at Ohoopee Dunes.
 Also, spend time learning to shoot shotguns, hiking to a rock outcrop and studying streams with fisheries biologists.
 Detailed view of the week.

 Full payment and all required forms below must be completed and submitted by the registration deadline in order for your child to attend summer camp.
-You may also pick up a registration packet at Charlie Elliott Wildlife Center.
+A limited amount of registration packets are available at Charlie Elliott Wildlife Center.
 Register early!
 Space is limited.

-Overnight camps registration now open!
-Registration deadline is two weeks prior to the start of the camp.
+Overnight camps registration opens Jan.
+21, 2015!
+Registration deadlines are two weeks prior to the start of the camp provided there are still spaces at camp after the initial deadline.

 Full payment and all required forms must be received before your child can be added to the camp roster.
 Please complete all required forms and mail or bring them into the Charlie Elliott Wildlife Center at :